keirajol/smart-trash/README.md

 ## Introduction

-Smart Trash is an IoT based reminder system that helps households remember waste collection days.
+Smart Trash is an IoT-based reminder system that helps households remember waste collection days.
 The system retrieves waste collection data from an online API and translates this information into a physical reminder inside the home.

 When a waste collection day is approaching, the device lights up in a specific color that represents the type of waste.
-The reminder remains active until the user presses a button to confirm that the waste has been taken outside.
+The reminder stays active until the user presses a physical button to confirm that the waste has been taken outside.

-# Prerequisites
+## Prerequisites

 When following this manual, I assume that you have the following hardware & software installed.
 If this is not the case, please set-up your Microcontroller correctly before following this manual.